factore/forge/lib/forge/doc/update_to_rails4_notes.md

 * [SR] asset uploader overlay doesn't appear (e.g. when trying to upload while creating a page)
 * [AD] searching for help doesn't work
 * [SR] the ckeditor content area is too large
-* [SR] uploading an asset via the asset library fails
 * [SR] inclusion of certain controllers that was taking place in the application controller must be done earlier in the application's loading.
 So in app/controllers/application_controller.rb:
   -require 'forge/shared_controller_methods/posts.rb'